Illinois Debt Management Service Provider Bond: A Comprehensive Guide

 How Much Does the Illinois Debt Management Service Provider Bond Cost?

-The Illinois Debt Management Service Provider surety bond can cost anywhere between $375 to $1,250 per year.
+The Illinois Debt Management Service Provider surety bond can cost anywhere between $375 to $1,250 per year or $38 to $125 per month.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 The chart below offers a quick reference for the approximate bond cost on the $25,000 bond requirement.

 $25,000 Debt Management Bond Cost